Effective Ice Baths for Anxiety

 Do some light bodyweight movements like the Michael Phelps stretch (swinging your arms behind your back and across your chest) and bodyweight lunges or air squats to warm up your legs.

-• For more experienced people who want to get the most out of the cold, don’t cross your arms during or after the cold exposure, and don’t towel off.
+For experienced people, don’t cross your arms during or after the cold exposure, and don’t towel off.
 Let your body warm up naturally.
+This will induce a shiver and activate mechanisms that rarely get used, resulting in more profound benefits.

-The initial shock of an ice bath is intense, but deep breathing and relaxation techniques are the keys to managing it.
-Flooding your body with oxygen through slow, deep breaths helps to reduce the shock and make it more comfortable over time.
-Positive self-talk and visualization can also help with relaxation and focus.
+Flooding your body with oxygen through slow, deep breaths reduces the shock and makes it more comfortable over time.
+Positive self-talk and visualization also help.

 Cold water swimming, which is exactly what it sounds like, can also be a fun and exhilarating way to experience cold water therapy.
 Just make sure to stay close to shore and have someone with you in case of emergency.